OUR WEBSITE HAS MOVED – PLEASE CLICK HERE TO SEE THE NEW WEBSITE

 Q: Do I have to get nude right away?

 A: Some nudist parks are clothing optional and others are strictly nudist only.
 Serendipity Park is a clothing comfortable facility, which means that we want everyone to have the time that they need in order to become acclimated and comfortable, and no one is going to pressure you to disrobe.
-But ultimately, everyone is expected to be nude, weather permitting.
+But ultimately, everyone is expected to be nude, weather permitting, and total nudity is ALWAYS required in the pool and the spa.
 Certainly by your 2nd or 3rd visit you will know whether or not you can do it.
 If not, that’s OK.
 It is not everyone’s cup of tea.
 But if you are interested in participating in social nudism, then we enthusiastically invite you to visit us at The Dip.
 Not ready yet?
 Come on out anyway and take a free tour.
 Meet the people and see the facility, we think you will want to stay!
 (So bring a towel.)

 Food and Drink: Currently, our cafe is not open during the week.
 We always have food available for breakfast and lunch on Saturdays and Sundays, and dinner on Fridays and Saturdays.
 If you would rather bring your own, please do so.
 Ditto for adult beverages, as we do not sell beer or wine or spirits.
 This is not true of all nudist facilities.
 Some allow no adult beverages at all, others have a vending license and will not allow you to bring your own.
 ALL clubs will cast out obnoxious visitors, so be smart about it.